patbi/Thenavigo_Handbook/README.md

 Consequently, this means that what we share is going to be, quite often, incomplete, imperfect, and in sore need of serious polishing — we treat all updates with respect, knowing of the courage required to share something that may make the person look foolish, silly, or even stupid.
 Instead, we engage graciously, responding to the update with the care and attention that we’d hope to receive if it was our own, knowing that they’ve successfully modeled this virtue with excellence.

-Finally, #tatt means that we’ll often share things that are intensely personal and are only meant for those presently at our table.
+Finally, #sha means that we’ll often share things that are intensely personal and are only meant for those presently at our table.
 Everything shared in our communication tools should be held in the highest regard and with strict confidence.

 Our table is strong when trust is the foundation.